scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 val res3: Int = 3
 ```

-The above change will allow for more consistency across the code base, as the author of a method is able to make a decision on how the method is supposed to be called.

 To smoothen the migration, the deprecation warnings will only be emitted if you compile with the `-strict` flag under Dotty 3.
 Alphanumeric methods that are defined without the `@infix` annotation used in an infix position will be deprecated by default starting with Dotty 3.1.

-For more information, see the [documentation](http://dotty.epfl.ch/docs/reference/changed-features/operators.html#the-infix-annotation).
-Note that the `@alpha` annotation also described in the documentation is a work in progress and is not available in this release.
+For more information, see the the [documentation](http://dotty.epfl.ch/docs/reference/changed-features/operators.html#the-infix-annotation).
+Note that the `@alpha` annotation also described in the documentation is planned for the future and is not available in this release.

 ## `given` clause comes last
 In the previous release, you could write something like this: